Glenn Clark

-Glenn Clark (born December 1, 1969, in Pickering, Ontario) is the head coach of the Albany FireWolves (previously the New England Black Wolves) and the former head coach of the Toronto Rock of the National Lacrosse League.
+Glenn Clark (born December 1, 1969, in Pickering, Ontario) is the head coach of the Oshawa FireWolves (previously the Albany FireWolves) and the former head coach of the Toronto Rock of the National Lacrosse League.
 He was also a former NLL player.
 Clark played in the NLL from 1998-2006 for both the Rock and the Philadelphia Wings.
 With the Rock, Clark won five NLL Championships.
 He also appeared in three National Lacrosse League All-Star Games, two with the Rock, and one with the Wings.
 In 2003, Clark played for Team Canada as they won the World Indoor Lacrosse Championships.
 In 2011, he became goaltending coach for Team Canada.